EikeEsders/academic_website/content/home/projects.md

 +++
 Scientific consulting

-Bachelorthesis - Max Stocker - Investigating the impact of bubble bursting on the turbulent flow field above a water surface.
+Bachelorthesis - Max Stocker - Influence of water surface and bubble bursting on near-surface turbulence in a wind tunnel